Source code for ulid

 [docs] def to_uuid4(self) -> uuid.UUID: """Convert the :class:`ULID` to a :class:`uuid.UUID` compliant to version 4 of RFC 4122.
 This conversion is destructive in the sense that the :class:`uuid.UUID` cannot be converted back to the same :class:`ULID`.
 This is because the bits for the `variant` and `version` information have to be set accordingly changing the original byte sequence.
 Examples: >>> ulid = ULID() >>> uuid = ulid.to_uuid4() >>> uuid.version 4 """ return uuid.UUID(bytes=self.bytes, version=4)

-def __repr__(self) -> str: return f"ULID({self!s})" def __str__(self) -> str: """Encode this object as a 26 character string sequence.""" return base32.encode(self.bytes) def __int__(self) -> int: """Encode this object as an integer.""" return int.from_bytes(self.bytes, byteorder="big") def __bytes__(self) -> bytes: """Encode this object as byte sequence.""" return self.bytes def __lt__(self, other: Any) -> bool: if isinstance(other, ULID): return self.bytes < other.bytes elif isinstance(other, int): return int(self) < other elif isinstance(other, bytes): return self.bytes < other elif isinstance(other, str): return str(self) < other return NotImplemented def __eq__(self, other: Any) -> bool: if isinstance(other, ULID): return self.bytes == other.bytes elif isinstance(other, int): return int(self) == other elif isinstance(other, bytes): return self.bytes == other elif isinstance(other, str): return str(self) == other return NotImplemented def __hash__(self) -> int: return hash(self.bytes) @classmethod def __get_pydantic_core_schema__(cls, source: Any, handler: GetCoreSchemaHandler) -> CoreSchema: from pydantic_core import core_schema return core_schema.no_info_wrap_validator_function( cls._pydantic_validate, core_schema.union_schema( [ core_schema.is_instance_schema(ULID), core_schema.no_info_plain_validator_function(ULID), core_schema.str_schema(pattern=r"[A-Z0-9]{26}", min_length=26, max_length=26), core_schema.bytes_schema(min_length=16, max_length=16), ] ), serialization=core_schema.to_string_ser_schema( when_used="json-unless-none", ), ) @classmethod def _pydantic_validate(cls, value: Any, handler: ValidatorFunctionWrapHandler) -> Any: from pydantic_core import PydanticCustomError try: if isinstance(value, int): ulid = cls.from_int(value) elif isinstance(value, str): ulid = cls.from_str(value) elif isinstance(value, ULID): ulid = value else: ulid = cls.from_bytes(value) except ValueError as err: raise PydanticCustomError("ulid_format", "Unrecognized format") from err return handler(ulid)
+def __repr__(self) -> str: return f"ULID({self!s})" def __str__(self) -> str: """Encode this object as a 26 character string sequence.""" return base32.encode(self.bytes) def __int__(self) -> int: """Encode this object as an integer.""" return int.from_bytes(self.bytes, byteorder="big") def __bytes__(self) -> bytes: """Encode this object as byte sequence.""" return self.bytes def __lt__(self, other: Any) -> bool: if isinstance(other, ULID): return self.bytes < other.bytes if isinstance(other, int): return int(self) < other if isinstance(other, bytes): return self.bytes < other if isinstance(other, str): return str(self) < other return NotImplemented def __eq__(self, other: object) -> bool: if isinstance(other, ULID): return self.bytes == other.bytes if isinstance(other, int): return int(self) == other if isinstance(other, bytes): return self.bytes == other if isinstance(other, str): return str(self) == other return NotImplemented def __hash__(self) -> int: return hash(self.bytes) @classmethod def __get_pydantic_core_schema__(cls, source: Any, handler: GetCoreSchemaHandler) -> CoreSchema: from pydantic_core import core_schema return core_schema.no_info_wrap_validator_function( cls._pydantic_validate, core_schema.union_schema([ core_schema.is_instance_schema(ULID), core_schema.no_info_plain_validator_function(ULID), core_schema.str_schema( pattern=rf"[0-7][{base32.ENCODE}]{{25}}", min_length=26, max_length=26, ), core_schema.bytes_schema(min_length=16, max_length=16), ]), serialization=core_schema.to_string_ser_schema( when_used="json-unless-none", ), ) @classmethod def _pydantic_validate(cls, value: Any, handler: ValidatorFunctionWrapHandler) -> Any: from pydantic_core import PydanticCustomError ulid: ULID try: if isinstance(value, int): ulid = cls.from_int(value) elif isinstance(value, str): ulid = cls.from_str(value) elif isinstance(value, ULID): ulid = value else: ulid = cls.from_bytes(value) except ValueError as err: raise PydanticCustomError("ulid_format", "Unrecognized format") from err return handler(ulid)